 During the process, records will be identified that will be retained as national archives.
 At the same time, minimum retention requirements will be determined for other records.

-The publication Why records are kept? (pdf, 276kb) outlines the Archives' objectives for selecting records as national archives.
+The publication What we keep: Principles for selecting the Australian Government's national archives outlines the Archives' objectives for selecting records as national archives.